ladybirdweb/faveo-testing-tools/README.md

 You can also use <a href="https://github.com/ladybirdweb/faveo-probe">Faveo Probe</a> to check if your system requirement meets the criteria to run faveo

-PS: if any of these test fail, you need to check your server configuration.
-There can be various reasons for these test to fail which will be difficult to cover here.
+<strong>PS:</strong> If any of these test fail, you need to check your server configuration.
+There can be various reasons for these test to fail.
+Incase you come across an issue and find a solution to it, create a issue on Github and post the solution there so community can learn from this knowledge